jambolo/advent-of-code-2025-visualizations/process.md

 # **4. LLM Phase 2 — Theme Derivation**

-Codex interprets the puzzle description and generates:
+Claude Code interprets the puzzle description and generates:

 * A theme concept (mood, style, colors, fonts)
 * Guidance for how the theme appears in the animation